DCC-EX/dcc-ex.github.io/docs/turntable-ex/configure.rst

       - Turn to the desired step position
     * - 1
       - Turn_PInvert
-      - Turn to the desired step position, invert the phase/polarity
+      - Turn to the desired step position and invert the phase/polarity
     * - 2
       - Home
       - Activate the homing process, ignore the provided step position

-A quick example to demonstrate the difference, with both commands below rotating to step position 100, and both reversing the phase/polarity of the bridge track:
+Here's a quick example to demonstrate the difference between the diagnostic and EX-RAIL commands, with both commands below rotating to step position 100, and both inverting the phase/polarity of the bridge track:

 .. code-block::

   <D TT 600 100 1>
   MOVETT(600, 100, Turn_PInvert)

+Note with the phase/polarity inversion, this activity must be defined for every position that requires the phase to be inverted compared with the surrounding tracks.
+If it is not defined, the relays will be deactivated, resulting in no phase/polarity inversion.

 Testing Turntable-EX
 ====================